-The Tories Have Finally Confirmed Their New Party Chairman And It's Not Chris Grayling
+Theresa May's Senior Ministers Have All Remained In Place After Her Reshuffle

 In a letter to the PM, he said: "Clearly my long-term health and my family are my priorities and I intend to proceed with surgery at the earliest opportunity ...
 My focus will now be on getting on with surgery, getting on with my recovery and getting back to frontline political duties and my responsibilities as MP for Old Bexley & Sidcup."

+Brokenshire has been replaced as Northern Ireland secretary by Karen Bradley, the culture secretary.
+Like Brokenshire, Bradley was a junior minister in the Home Office when May was home secretary.

-The ministerial reshuffle is expected to be the most extensive since May became prime minister in 2016.
-She is reportedly preparing to move or sack at least half a dozen cabinet ministers on Monday, ahead of a shake-up of junior ministers on Tuesday.
+The cabinet reshuffle comes ahead of a shake-up of junior ministers on Tuesday.
 May has come under mounting pressure to shake up her top team and make it more representative of the country at large.
-It is thought that May would like to see more women and MPs from ethnic minorities in her government, with Seema Kennedy, Suella Fernandes, and Rishi Sunak all tipped for a post.

-But the most senior members of the Cabinet – foreign secretary Boris Johnson, chancellor Philip Hammond, home secretary Amber Rudd, and Brexit secretary David Davis – are all expected to remain in place.

-As well as McLoughlin, education secretary Justine Greening, business secretary Greg Clark, and Commons leader Andrea Leadsom are all reportedly vulnerable.

 On Sunday, May reiterated that she wanted to carry on as Conservative leader until 2022, when the next general election is due.
 "I’m not a quitter," she told BBC1's Andrew Marr Show.
 "I’m in this for the long term.
 I’ve said that I want to fight that."